 In its 2020 December meeting the AMI-SeCo discussed the potential barriers to digitalisation in post-trade services also considering the experience during the COVID-19 restrictions.
-The AMI-SeCo mandated the Secretariat to carry out a survey on such potential barriers with the National Stakeholder Groups.
-The objective of this survey was to collect more detailed information and feedback from local markets on the existing barriers and to validate / confirm previous findings / anecdotal evidence.
+The AMI-SeCo mandated the Secretariat to carry out a survey on such potential barriers with the National Stakeholder Groups and cross-border securities service providers.
+The objective of this survey was to collect more detailed information and feedback from local markets and international providers on the existing barriers and to validate / confirm previous findings / anecdotal evidence.
 The survey covered 4 areas: i) withholding tax procedures, ii) corporate events processing, iii) KYC and customer-onboarding and iv) handling of physical securities.
 In addition, the survey contained also open questions for respondents to highlight any additional lessons learnt or experience during the COVID-19 restrictions.